Here are some of the most useful and innovative ways we see chatbots being used today.

 What this allows you to do is to start a conversation at any point while they’re reading your latest e-book.
 It’s a great way to take advantage of all the effort you put into creating content.

 Many chatbot software applications out there do just one thing – chat.
 However, a true conversational marketing platform that fully integrates into & automates your existing business processes is exactly what we’re building here.

 The reality is that it’s never enough to just have a conversation.
 Once the conversation is completed, there’s so many actions you can take to move the conversation further along.
-From scoring leads, to entering in conversation notes, to entering leads into a custom drip email sequence with one click (like below).
+From scoring leads, to entering in conversation notes, to entering leads into a custom drip email sequence with one click.

 Use Chatbots to Elevate Customer Service

 Today it’s not enough to just generate more leads & sales.
 Today consumer expects an all-around great customer experience, and the impact of those experiences, good or bad, is felt most heavily in customer support.
 The reality is that consumer expectations are only getting faster, so many customer support teams have struggled to match the “Amazon” style expectations.

 One way we see modern Support teams adapting is to use chatbots as the first line of defense.
 Below you can see the chatbot pull help articles directly from the help article database.
 If this article answers the person’s question, the conversation is over and you’ve saved yourself a support call.
 If more help is needed, the bot can automatically route the conversation to a person for a more personal touch.